 If I am between the ages of 45 and 60, why is there a cost to join?

 Doctors choose donors based on what is best for their patient.
 When more than one potential donor is a good HLA match for a patient, doctors will also consider other factors, including the donor’s age.
 Research shows that cells from younger donors provide the greatest chance for transplant success.
-Eighteen- to 44-year-olds are called to donate 90% of the time.
+Eighteen- to 44-year-olds are called to donate more than 95% of the time.